DoPlan-dev/CLI/wiki/02-Commands/02-Workflow-Commands.md

 ---

-## `/dev` - Start Development
+## `/dev` - Start Development & Auto-Complete

 ### Overview

-The `/dev` command initiates development for a specific feature or the next available task.
+The `/dev` command initiates development for a specific feature or the next available task and now automatically performs completion actions (former `/done` behavior) once the AI agent determines the work is finished.

 ### When to Use